bump-sh/docs/src/_help/getting-started/index.md

 This Getting Started guide aims to get you started quickly if you're writing OpenAPI or AsyncAPI files or if you know where these files are located in your code repository.

-You will start by [deploying your first API documentation](/getting-started/upload-your-first-definition/) and then explore initial customization options before [delving deeper](/going-further/).
+You will start by [deploying your first API documentation](/getting-started/upload-your-first-definition/) and then explore initial customization options before [digging further](/going-further/).